Northwest Iowa Beekeepers Association, USA

 Upcoming Events

-Class location::, Dickinson County (ISU) Extension and Outreach Office, 1600 15th Street, Spirit Lake, IA
+All class location will be at the Dickinson Co.
+Expo center.
+Spirit Lake, Iowa Dickinson County (ISU) Extension and Outreach Office, 1600 15th Street, Spirit Lake, IA.

-Level 2 – The Principles and Practices of Sustainable Beekeeping – Raising Healthy Bees that Thrive
+This Month CLASS Level 2 – Saturday, February 28th, 2026.
+The Principles and Practices of Sustainable Beekeeping – Raising Healthy Bees that Thrive

 Level 3 – Mastering the Science and Art of Sustainable Beekeeping – Advanced Techniques for Mastering Beekeeping